 The healthcare industry engages with a vast amount of patient data.
 Being able to manage and use this data effectively is crucially important in developing clinical insights and improving patient outcomes.

-A Laboratory Information System, or LIS in medical terms, is a software system that is designed to process and manage daily activities of medical laboratories, in particular, the organization and storage of important medical data.
+A Laboratory Information System, or LIS in medical terms, is a software system that is designed to process and manage daily activities of anatomic and clinical pathology laboratories, in particular, the organization and storage of important medical data.

 Laboratory Information System (LIS) in Healthcare

-Laboratory Information Systems are a vital part of the modern healthcare system.
-They have ensured fast turnaround times and the elimination of human error (for example, as a result of mislabeled samples), thus enabling an efficient and productive environment and a greater degree of patient safety.
+LIS systems are a vital part of modern healthcare.
+They have ensured fast turnaround times and the elimination of human error (for example, as a result of mislabeled samples), thus enabling an efficient and productive lab workflow and a greater degree of patient safety.

 Similarly, electronic medical records (EMR) are a must for hospitals and healthcare providers, and when integrated with LIS systems, makes it easier for providers to track patient clinical data, lab work, and other information across multiple locations.

 Medical LIS is an automated lab data management system that processes laboratory test results and produces pathology lab reports for use with patient care.
 The physician reviews the results and interprets the tests to obtain a definitive diagnosis and plan a course of treatment.
 Lab personnel can track orders, produce requested lab reports, access historical results for patients, and generate statistical reports.

 Medical lab information systems have become the cornerstone for every modern lab.
 An effective LIS reduces diagnostic errors and enhances decision-making processes due to fast turnaround times, automation of repetitive tasks, and elimination of paper-based processes.
 All are keys to helping physicians devise mistake-free treatment measures without delays.